-Two Factor Authentication, also known as 2FA, two step verification or TFA (as an acronym), is an extra layer of security to ensure that you're the only person who can access your account, even if someone knows your password.
+Two Factor Authentication, also known as 2FA, two step verification TFA (as an acronym), multi-factor authentication, or MFA, is an extra layer of security to ensure that you're the only person who can access your account, even if someone knows your password.

 Using a username and password together with a piece of information that only the user knows makes it harder for potential intruders to gain access and steal that person's personal data or identity.

 Follow this easy three step process to enable two factor authentication for your native user account in Cerberus FTP Server.

 In order to use Two Factor Authentication, you will need to download an Authenticator App of your choice.
 There are many different apps to choose from, however, we recommend either Google Authenticator or Authy 2-Factor Authentication phone apps.

 Log into the Cerberus Web Client and click into Account Settings.
 Once inside Account Settings you will need to click the green button "Enable 2 Factor".